Overview of the JCCCNC's U.S.-Japan Programs

 Cultural Tours to Japan

-The Japanese Cultural and Community Center of Northern California (JCCCNC) has been conducting annual cultural tours to Japan for over 15 years.
+The Japanese Cultural and Community Center of Northern California (JCCCNC) has been conducting annual cultural tours to Japan for 20 years.
+The goal of each tour is to provide travelers with an authentic and unique experience of the regions they visit by engaging with local residents, artisans and merchants.
+Tours include learning about regional foods, history, local traditions and handicrafts of the places visited.
 Each year, a different theme and region is selected to give participants an enjoyable journey to lesser known areas of the county and to explore different historical and cultural sites.

 October 31 - November 10, 2017

-Participants will be treated to exceptional meals and culinary demonstrations to appreciate the City’s passion, expertise and pride for its culinary dishes.
-A discussion on the foundation of dashi-the essential staple to any Japanese meal-will be featured as well as tasting dishes that were created in Osaka such as udonsuki and akashiyaki.
-Demonstrations and tours to companies around Osaka featuring local confectionary and crafts are also part of this culturally filled and culinary itinerary.
+The tour includes a discussion on the foundation of dashi-the essential staple to any Japanese meal as well as learning about and tasting dishes that were originally created in Osaka such as udonsuki and akashiyaki.
+Demonstrations and tours to local companies around Osaka featuring confectionary and local crafts are also part of this culturally and culinary filled 10-day itinerary.

-The tour will also visit the neighboring prefecture of Wakayama, the birthplace of shoyu and the prefecture that boasts the oldest onsens in Japan.
-You will learn about the production of shoyu while visiting the town of Yuasa, travel to Kumano Kodo to see Japan’s tallest waterfall, Nachi Falls and pay respect to the Nachi Shrine.
-A brief visit to the Yunomine Onsen will provide the opportunity for participants to make and eat their own onsen tamago!
+The trip will not end there.
+The last two days will be dedicated to visiting the neighboring prefecture of Wakayama, the birthplace of shoyu and the prefecture that boasts the oldest onsens in all of Japan.
+The tour will visit and learn about the production of shoyu while visiting the town of Yuasa, make its way to the Kumano Kodo to witness Japan’s tallest waterfall, Nachi Falls and pay respect to the Nachi Shrine.
+A brief visit to the Yunomine Onsen will provide the opportunity for participants to learn, make and eat their own onsen tamago!

-Tour arrangements for this special 60th Anniversary Celebration Tour have been made possible by working with the Osaka International House Foundation, the Osaka-SF 100th Committee and by local government, business and individuals supporting the Sister City relationship.
+Tour arrangements for this special Taste of Osaka Tour have been made possible by working with the Osaka International House Foundation, the Osaka-SF 100th Committee and by local government, business and individuals supporting the Sister City relationship.
+Special thanks to the Henri and Tomoye Takahashi Charitable Foundation for their support of the JCCCNC’s Cultural Tours Program.

 Cost: $3,680.00* per person/dbl ($500 deposit and application are due by August 15)